LorealCI/eventure/README.md

 We have user accounts so only approved authors can create & edit events but users can view and rsvp to the events they are going to attend.

 # Footer
-The footer includes links to social media (if there were any.)
+The footer includes links to social media.

 - **Inclusivity Notes:**
   - Features include ARIA labels for screen readers.